Undevcover/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2. Write a function that adds a new node at the beginning of a list_t list
 3. Write a function that adds a new node at the end of a list_t list
 4. Write a function that frees a list_t lis
+6. Write a 64-bit program in assembly that prints Hello, Holberton, followed by a new line